Ckola99/alx-system_engineering-devops/0x00-shell_basics/README.md

-###In this directory, you will find all the scripts I have created for my Shell Basics tasks:
+###In this directory, you will find all the scripts for shell basics.

 0-current_working_directory - prints the absolute path name of the current working directory